-I have been working on transhipments controls and Port State Measures for a while, I think this year in between all my jobs I’ll be doing over 100 boarding in total.
-Most of them, of course, took place here in Majuro.s
+I have been working on transhipments controls and Port State Measures for a while, I think this year in between all my jobs I’ll be doing over 100 boardings in total.
+Most of them, of course, took place here in Majuro.

-Last week we had at some stage 14 carriers and 28 Purse Seiners, and in general we hit over 420 a year quite consistently, but what makes Majuro such a desirable transhipment port, over other regional alternatives, such as Tarawa, Funafuti or Pohnpei?
+Last week we had at some stage 14 carriers and 28 Purse Seiners, and in general we hit over 420 transhipments controlled a year quite consistently.
+But what makes Majuro such a desirable transhipment port, over other regional alternatives, such as Tarawa, Funafuti or Pohnpei?

 Obviously, this is my take on this, and I will be stunned if I did not forget to consider other factors… as Oscar Wilde said “I’m not young enough to know everything.”

 Good anchorage: As you can see in the map above, the Majuro lagoon is very protected but what you don't see is that it has very good anchorage grounds: good deep sand.
-Most operators I talked never had issues with dragging on high winds, and that corner of the lagoon is remarkably stable to groundswell, only wind chop sometimes.
+Most operators I talked never had issues with anchor dragging on high winds (a big problem in Tarawa) and that corner of the lagoon is remarkably stable to groundswell, only wind chop sometimes.
 This may not come up in any economic type analysis… but is incredibly important.
 Honestly, you don't want to have someone continually triangulating position to see if you anchor is dragging.
 And this is particularly important for carriers that often have two Purse Seiners transhipping (one on port and one on starboard) and all depending on the carriers anchor.

 Easy port access: to come to Majuro there is a deep well-marked channel without shifting sandbanks or exposed coral heads